lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
-The private key used to sign the CSR MUST be different from the Attesting Key used to sign Evidence about the Target Environment, which controls the private key used to sign the CSR.
-Key separation is an important principle in cryptography and also applies to this specification with regards to the Attestation Key and the key used to sign the CSR.
-To demonstrate that the private key used to sign the CSR is generated, stored, and used in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the Attesting Environment has to collect claims about this secure environment (or Target
+The private key used to sign the CSR MUST be different from the Attesting Key utilized to sign Evidence about the Target Environment.
+Key separation is an important principle in cryptography and also applies to this specification with regards to the Attestation Key and the CSR signing key.
+To demonstrate that the private key applied to sign the CSR is generated, and stored in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the Attesting Environment has to collect claims about this secure environment (or Target